JetBrains/teamcity-docker-images/dockerhub/teamcity-server/README.md

 ### Build agents

 You will need at least one TeamCity agent to run builds.
 Check the [`jetbrains/teamcity-agent`](https://hub.docker.com/r/jetbrains/teamcity-agent/) and [`jetbrains/teamcity-minimal-agent`](https://hub.docker.com/r/jetbrains/teamcity-minimal-agent/) images.

-### Windows Containers Limitations

-The details on the known problems in Windows containers are available in the [TeamCity documentation](https://www.jetbrains.com/help/teamcity/known-issues.html#KnownIssues-WindowsDockerContainers).

 ## Additional Commands